Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models

-\paragraph{Constraint distillation.} We sample 20{,}000 image--question pairs from VisualPRM400K and annotate each with a gold constraint set $\mathcal{C}^\star$ using \texttt{qwen3-vl-235b-a22b-instruct} as the teacher model.
-The teacher is prompted with the schema from Appendix~\ref{app:schema} and instructed to output a JSON array of constraints; responses that fail schema validation are filtered.
-The resulting 20K pairs form the SFT corpus for the constraint extractor $E_\phi$.
+\paragraph{Constraint distillation corpus (for $E_\phi$).} We construct an SFT corpus of 26{,}454 image--question pairs from the above VisualPRM400K subsets.
+For each instance, we use \texttt{qwen3-vl-235b-a22b-instruct} as a teacher to produce a pseudo-gold constraint set $\mathcal{C}^\star$.
+The teacher is prompted with (i) the schema in Appendix~\ref{app:schema} and (ii) the reference solution steps for the problem, and is instructed to output a JSON array of constraints that are directly supported by the image and solution-critical.
+Responses that fail schema validation are filtered.
+These pairs form the SFT dataset for $E_\phi$.

-\paragraph{Step verifier labels.} We use the process-level correctness annotations from VisualProcessBench (Wang et al., 2025b), which provides $\{y_t\}$ labels ($y_t \in \{0,1\}$) for each step in each solution trace.
-These labels are the direct supervision targets for the step verifier $V_\theta$.
+\paragraph{Preference data for DPO (for $E_\phi$).} To improve fidelity on hard cases, we additionally sample 5{,}832 instances and ask the same teacher to generate rewritten constraint variants that form a preferred/rejected pair $(C^+,C^-)$.
+These preference pairs are used in a DPO stage after SFT (details below).

+\paragraph{Step verifier training corpus (for $V_\theta$).} We train $V_\theta$ on 19{,}490 step-labeled trajectories sampled from VisualPRM400K.
+Each trajectory provides step-level supervision derived from its reference trace, producing binary labels $y_t\in\{0,1\}$.
+We emphasize that these labels are \emph{not} taken from VisualProcessBench; VisualProcessBench labels are used only for evaluation.